Updated: April 10, 2026

 Selecting Your Device

 Once you are in Sound Settings, the actual selection is straightforward.
-What trips people up is understanding which device name corresponds to which physical hardware — Windows sometimes uses names that are not particularly helpful.
+What trips people up is understanding which device name corresponds to which physical hardware.

 1. In Sound Settings, look for the Output section at the top of the page.